nassersaazi/devops/README.md

 ### Git commands

-`git reset --hard HEAD~1` - gets you back by one commit
+`git reset --hard HEAD~1` - gets you back by one commit from the latest

 `git add -p` - always use this command instead of `git add .`